Australia's desperate scramble to attract immigrants after the devastation of WWII

 Despite some loosening of restrictions, it wasn't entirely accurate to say that anyone who wished to come to Australia and had the means to do so could apply.

-The White Australia policy, favouring immigrants from certain European countries, remained in effect after World War II, although it began to be dismantled gradually in the late 1940s and 1950s.
+The White Australia policy, which had historically favoured immigrants from certain European countries, did remain in effect after World War II.

-It wasn't until 1973, with the full dismantling of the Immigration Restriction Act, that racial restrictions on immigration were officially eliminated.
+However, it wasn't until 1973, with the full dismantling of the Immigration Restriction Act, that racial restrictions on immigration were officially eliminated.

-The process of immigrating to Australia was relatively straightforward.
-Prospective immigrants would first need to obtain a visa from the Australian embassy in their home country.
+Prospective immigrants would first need to obtain a visa from the Australian embassy in their home country and then book passage on a ship bound for Australia.

-They would then book passage on a ship bound for Australia.
-Upon arrival in Australia, they would undergo a medical examination and be interviewed by an immigration officer.
+Upon arrival in the country, they would undergo a medical examination and be interviewed by an immigration officer.

 If everything went well, they would be granted a permanent residency visa, allowing them to stay in Australia indefinitely.